DevonGaston/PathfinderCombat/README.md

 generate the attack roll of the character.
 If it hits, the character's weapons will be rolled and applied to the target; if it's a critical, the damage will be multiplied by the weapon's multiplier.
 The battle will continue until only one character remains above 0 hit points.
 You will be taken back to the main menu, where you will have to create characters again before initiating a battle again.

+To see the statistics of the premade characters, please refer to the Statistics document.